• Skip to primary navigation

 The act of popping a pimple may force bacteria down into the clogged pore and cause a deeper infection.

 If you need to perform an extraction, use a blackhead extraction tool, not your fingers, and only apply gentle pressure.
-If the comedo (the clogged pore) does not come free, leave it alone.
+Apply a warm washcloth to the affected area first to help loosen the clog.
+If you cannot remove the comedo (the clogged pore) with ease, leave it alone.

 Don’t believe everything you read

 A quick Internet search might lead you to believe that any household item from toothpaste to raw potatoes can cure your acne.
-Be wary of unsupported claims and stick to proven acne treatments, whether commercial products or time-tested natural remedies, for best results.
+Be wary of unsupported claims and adhere to proven acne treatments—whether commercial products or time-tested natural remedies—for best results.

 Do establish an anti-acne skin care routine